-Best when harvested at 4-6 inches in length, ‘Early Summer’ crooknecks have small seed cavities and hold well after picking.
+Best when harvested at four to six inches in length, ‘Early Summer’ crooknecks have small seed cavities and hold well after picking.

-These summer squash grow on compact, semi-open bushes that reach 3-4 feet wide and 2 feet tall at maturity, and have some resistance to squash vine borers.
+These summer squash grow on compact, semi-open bushes that reach three to four feet wide and two feet tall at maturity, and have some resistance to squash vine borers.

 ‘Early Summer’ is highly productive and fruit will be ready to harvest in 50 days.